This post contains affiliate links.

 Smaller plant species beneath the mighty Douglas-firs, and the animals that depend on them for nourishment, are forced out with the necessary herbicides.

-Even more horrifying is that bears and other mammals that might pose a threat to these lucrative saplings are trapped and eventually killed.
+Even more horrifying is that bears and other mammals that might threaten these lucrative saplings are trapped and eventually killed.

 The Truth About Toilet Paper And Deforestation